ankaAR/bestiario5e/_creatures/specter.md

 ### Actions

-***Life Drain.*** Melee Spell Attack: +4 al ataque, alcance 5 ft., one creature.
-Hit: 10 (3d6) necrotic damage.
+***Life Drain.*** Melee Spell Attack: +4 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 10 (3d6) necrotic damage.
 The target must succeed on a DC 10 Constitution saving throw or its hit point maximum is reduced by an amount equal to the damage taken.
 This reduction lasts until the creature finishes a long rest.
 The target dies if this effect reduces its hit point maximum to 0.